 Line item 44 Loans to Foreign Governments

 Report all loans to foreign governments, as defined in the FR Y-9C, Schedule HC-C, item 7.
+Exclude loans to foreign governments included in Line item 32 (Small Business Loans).

 Line item 45 Agricultural Loans

 Report all agricultural loans, as defined in the FR Y-9C, Schedule HC-C, item 3.
+Exclude agricultural loans included in Line item 32 (Small Business Loans).

 Line item 46 Loans for Purchasing or Carrying Securities (secured or unsecured)

 Report all loans for purchasing or carrying securities (secured or unsecured), as defined in the FR Y-9C, Schedule HC-C, item 9.b.(1).
+Exclude loans for purchasing or carrying securities included in Line item 32 (Small Business Loans).

 Line item 47 Loans to Depositories and Other Financial Institutions

 Report all loans to depositories and other financial Institutions (secured or unsecured), as defined in the FR Y-9C, Schedule HC-C, items 2.a, 2.b, and 9.a.
+Exclude loans to depositories and other financial institutions included in Line item 32 (Small Business Loans).

 Line item 48 All Other Loans and Leases